cmwang-cottageclothing/semantic-ui-prac/cover/Readme.md

 }
 ```

- However, the background color has to be explicitly
+ Now the height of `<footer>` is determined by browser, not by the user.
+However, the background color has to be explicitly designated in two places.
+This not a good approach.
+I guess a better way to set the `background-color` is to use [Theming](https://semantic-ui.com/usage/theming.html).
+Then you can get a consistent background color.

-Features of the [Cover](https://semantic-ui-forest.com/templates/bootstrap/cover) template are:
+### Features of the [Cover](https://semantic-ui-forest.com/templates/bootstrap/cover) template

-- A full page design
+Now I can list the features of the [Cover](https://semantic-ui-forest.com/templates/bootstrap/cover) template

+This template is a one page design that can be seen in a glimpse.
+The page occupies all height of the viewport.
+Users **don't have to scroll down** to read.